 Provincial Rest Areas

-B.C. has about 170 rest areas available for motorists, many with scenic lookouts and trails.
+B.C. has more than 200 rest areas available for motorists, many with scenic lookouts and trails.
 All rest areas are equipped with garbage cans and the majority have picnic tables.
 All have toilets – ranging from classic rustic pit toilets, to compost toilets, to full-flush facilities.

 The B.C. provincial rest area map shows locations, amenities, vehicle restrictions, operating hours of rest areas, and whether rest areas have electric vehicle charging stations.*